oVirt/ovirt-site/source/documentation/bootstrap/md-Installation_Guide/en-US/appe-Preparing_a_Remote_PostgreSQL_Database_for_Use_with_the_oVirt_Engine.html.md

 **Important:** The database name must contain only numbers, underscores, and lowercase letters.

-**Preparing a Remote PostgreSQL Database for use with the Red Hat Virtualization Manager**
+**Preparing a Remote PostgreSQL Database for use with the oVirt Engine**

 1. Install the PostgreSQL server package: